mozilla-services/docs/source/storage/apis-2.0.rst

     This header may be sent back with multi-record responses, to indicate the total number of records included in the response.

+**X-Next-Offset**

+    This header may be sent back with multi-record responses where the request included a **limit** parameter.
+Its presence indicates that the number of available records exceeded the given limit.
+The value from this header can be passed back in the **offset** paramater to retreive additional records.

+    The value of this header will always be a string of characters from the urlsafe-base64 alphabet.
+The specific contents of the string are an implementation detail of the server, so clients should treat it as an opaque token.

 **X-Quota-Remaining**

     This header may be returned in response to write requests, indicating